Three-halves variation of geodesics in the directed landscape: Environment around a geodesic

 Then with $Z$ as in Theorem \ref{t:mainconv}, we have

 \end{theorem}

 \begin{remark} A similar theorem holds for any other choice of $(p, q) \in \Rd$ by the invariance properties in Lemma \ref{l:invariance}. \end{remark}

 \begin{proof}[Proof of Theorem \ref{t:vimp'}] Without loss of generality, we can assume that the sequence $t_\e$ converges to a time $t \in [0, 1]$.
 By time-reversal symmetry of $\cL$, we may assume $t \in [0, 1/2]$.
 For small enough $\e$, the interval $[t_\e/2, 3t_\e/2 + \e^3]$ is strictly contained in $(0, 1)$.
-For such $\e$, $\pi$ agrees with the almost surely unique geodesic $\pi^\e$ from
+For such $\e$, $\pi$ agrees with the almost surely unique geodesic $\pi^\e$ between the initial and final conditions

 on the interval $[t_\e/2, 3t_\e/2 + \e^3]$.
 Now, by Lemma \ref{l:invariance} we have the invariance

 jointly in all variables, with $m^3 = t_\e/2$.
 Therefore

 where $\de^3 = 2 \e^3/t_\e$, $\ga^\de$ is the geodesic from $(H_\de, 0)$ to $(G_\de, 2 + \de^3)$, and $H_\de, G_\de$ are given by